cj1128/advent-of-code-2021/README.md

 # Advent of Code 2021

-This year I am gonna use Deno 🦕.
+This year I am gonna use TypeScript with Deno 🦕.

 ## Day 19